top of page

 An experienced dentist or oral surgeon can usually confidently diagnose a dry socket based on:

-• the timing (worsening pain on day 3-4 post-extraction)
+• the timing of pain onset (worsening pain on day 3-4 post-extraction)

 • visual examination of the socket (and an empty socket without a blood clot is typical)